visioncortex/visionmagic/README.md

 # Impression

-Impression is a family of algorithms for image simplification, segmentation and vectorization.
+Impression is a family of algorithms for image simplification and segmentation.

-## Simplification

 <a href="https://vimeo.com/491698600">
   <img src="docs/images/Simplification Screenshot.png">
 </a>

-.
+## Simplification

 <a href="//www.visioncortex.org/visionmagic/simplification.html"><img src="docs/images/simplification-stages.png"></a>

-Different levels of simplification

 ## Segmentation